-If you have a permanent, measurable disability you may compete in Para Equestrian (PE) Classes.
-PE classes are held at either FEI/USEF PE shows (for riders with a disability) or at open USEF/USDF shows.
+If you have a permanent, measurable disability you may be eligible to compete in Para-Equestrian (PE) classes.
+PE classes are held at either FEI/USEF PE shows (for riders with a disability) or at open USEF-licensed/USDF-recognized competitions.

-If you require compensating aids or adaptations to allow you to compete, you must apply for a United States Equestrian Federation "USEF" Dispensation Certificate.
-To learn more about the USEF Dispensation Program, please go to the following web page of the USEF.
+If you require compensating aids or adaptations to allow you to compete, you must apply for a United States Equestrian Federation (USEF) Dispensation Certificate.

 The dispensation certificates are used only for permanent measurable disabilities, not those that are temporary.
 This dispensation certificate will list all appropriate compensating aides and adaptive equipment that the particular athlete will be permitted to use in competition.
 The aids are to be compensatory in nature, not providing any advantage to any athlete.